AdhityaRamadhanus/layoops/README.md

   <a href="#licenses">License</a>
   <br><br>
   <blockquote>
-	Layoops is interactive cli to query covid-19 layoffs data

     How it works:
         layoops will fetch excel from the link above and transform the employee table to sqlite table record and save it.
         User can then query the data using prompt provided by layoops